tinkerbell/proposals/proposals/0022/README.md

 - we will be able to integrate with existing DHCP servers
   - allows the use of both dynamic and static DHCP addresses
+- DHCP via boots can be enable/disabled at runtime for users who need a DHCP server
 - we can focus our efforts around 3 core areas that arguably differentiate the Tinkerbell stack
   - workflow building - tink server
   - installing operating systems (i.e. - running workflows) - tink-worker/[actions](https://docs.tinkerbell.org/actions/action-architecture/)